andracs/bridging-sustainability/manuscript/2-Critical-thinking-and-systems-theory.md

 ## In this chapter

-In this chapter, we will spend time with **systems thinking** and **network theory**.
+In this chapter, we will spend time with systems thinking and network theory.
 Both information technology and sustainability theories are based on systems thinking, which is why we want to prepare you a bit more for working with systems.

-Systems thinking and network theory help us to think **holistically** and include the most important sustainability aspects when developing digital technologies. **Critical thinking** helps us find essential connections and validate the details in our work.
+Systems thinking and network theory help us to think holistically and include the most important sustainability aspects when developing digital technologies.
+Critical thinking helps us reducing noise and validating the details in our work, and finding essential relationhsips between cause and effect in the systems.

 Let's go through some selected and general aspects of both systems theory and network theory to give you tools that you can use in your work with digital sustainability.
-At the same time, we invite you to bring your intellect into play by thinking **critically**, **analytically** and **systemically** in relation to your practice with digital and sustainability issues.
+At the same time, we invite you to bring your intellect into play by thinking critically, analytically and systemically in relation to your practice with digital and sustainability issues.

 ---

 ## Systems theory

-> *"Sustainability is systemic.
-Sustainability is never an isolated attribute.
-S**ystems thinking must be the starting point for the interdisciplinary foundation of sustainability.**"* *(from the Karlskrona Manifesto)*
+> "Sustainability is systemic.
+Sustainability is never an isolated attribute. **Systems thinking must be the starting point for the interdisciplinary foundation of sustainability.**" (from the Karlskrona Manifesto)

-Systems theory can be used as a **meta-theory** (overarching theory) to both understand, model and predict different concepts and relations within sustainability and digitalization.
+*Systems theory* can be used as a meta-theory (overarching theory) to both understand, model and predict different concepts and relations within sustainability and digitalization.
 Systems theory can be applied to many different things that can be considered systems, such as:

 - weather and climate systems
 - ecosystems